Drakkar-Software/OctoBot-Tentacles/Trading/Exchange/okcoin/resources/okcoin.md

-Okcoin is a basic SpotExchange adaptation for Okcoin exchange.
+Okcoin is a basic RestExchange adaptation for Okcoin exchange.